apache/kylin/website/_posts/blog/2016-08-01-count-distinct-in-kylin.md

 The `column` means the column which to be encoded, the `builder` specifies the dictionary builder, only `org.apache.kylin.dict.GlobalDictionaryBuilder` is available for now.
 The 'reuse` is used to optimize the dict of more than one columns based on one dataset, please refer the next section 'Example' for more details.
-The global dictionay can't be used for dimensiion encoding for now, that means if one column is used for dimension and count distinct measure in one cube, the dimension encoding should be others but not dict.
+The global dictionay cannot be used for dimension encoding for now, that means if one column is used for both dimension and count distinct measure in one cube, its dimension encoding should be others instead of dict.

 ## Example
 Here's some example data: